FluidGroup/Brightroom/README.md

 * as Modal

-⚠️ Currently
-We need to wrap the controller with `UINavigationController`.
-Because, `PixelEditViewController` needs `UINavigationBar`.
+⚠️ Currently we need to wrap the controller with `UINavigationController`.
+This is because `PixelEditViewController` needs a `UINavigationBar`.

 ```swift
 let controller: PixelEditViewController